 You've found favourite brands.
 Buy direct from them.
 You'll get the whole line, subscription discounts and first access to new releases.

 You want to discover new things without effort.
-Subscribe to JOMO Club, Microbarbox or a specialist's curated box.
+Subscribe to JOMO Club or a specialist's curated box.
 Let someone else do the choosing.

 You want a specific product and nothing else.
 Amazon or a general marketplace, with a careful eye on the seller.

-The UK alcohol-free scene is genuinely thriving now.
-If you know where to look first, it's hard to go wrong.
+The UK now has more alcohol-free choice than at any point we've tracked.
+Match the retailer to what you're after and the buy gets a lot easier.
 Our best alcohol-free beers guide and non-alcoholic wine guide are decent next stops if you want our specific picks rather than a map.